tschiolborg/ModComp/README.md

 *C<sub>t</sub>* is either 0, 1 or and unobserved.
 When 2 it indicates parallel processing, meaning each neuron has probability 1/2 of attending stimuli one and prob.
 1/2 of attending stimuli two.
 When 0 or 1 it indicates serial processing, where most neurons are either attending to respectivly stimuli 0 or 1.

 The goal is to capture both forms of processing.
-Look at the Reduced_version Notebook for more details of the project.
+Look at the *Reduced_version.ipynb* Notebook for more details of the project.